comtravo/comtravo.github.io/_posts/2019-07-15-vpc_peering_to_transient_vpcs.md

   feature: 2019_07_15/tgw.png
 ---

-At Comtravo we run our services in the cloud with [AWS](https://aws.amazon.com/).
+At Comtravo, we run our services in the cloud with [AWS](https://aws.amazon.com/).
 We run multiple environments each having their own [VPC](https://aws.amazon.com/vpc/)s.
 We have been using [VPC-peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html) connections to allow our microservices to communicate with shared services.
-We recently made the switch to [AWS Transit Gateways (TGW)](https://aws.amazon.com/transit-gateway/) which has reduced the maintenance overhead, complexity and increased the robustness of our cloud infrastructure.
+We recently made the switch to [AWS Transit Gateways (TGW)](https://aws.amazon.com/transit-gateway/), which has reduced the maintenance overhead, complexity, and increased the robustness of our cloud infrastructure.

 ## Managing Multiple Environments

-All our environments (test, qa and production) are orchestrated by [Terraform](https://www.terraform.io/).
-The environments are spread across multiple AWS accounts which are all part of the same overall organization.
-We maintain [VPC](https://aws.amazon.com/vpc/) level isolation between environments; In our test environments both the databases and microservices reside within the same VPC; In qa and prod environment, our databases and microservices are in seperate VPCs.
+All our environments (test, qa, and production) are orchestrated by [Terraform](https://www.terraform.io/).
+The environments are spread across multiple AWS accounts, which are all part of the same overall organization.
+We maintain [VPC](https://aws.amazon.com/vpc/) level isolation between environments.
+In our test environments, both the databases and microservices reside within the same VPC; in qa and prod environment, our databases and microservices are in seperate VPCs.

 Splitting the different services and environments into separate VPCs gives us good isolation between the environments, it also gives us the ability to create and destroy environments on-demand.
-However, some services are shared across all environments and some method of access between the VPCs needs to be established.
-From time to time we also need to perform admin tasks securely on databases or investigate why an EC2 instance is behaving abnormally.
-In such cases, one might want to login to servers in a specific VPC, so we need to maintain easy access to all of the active VPCs in the overall architecture, while keeping the number of possible attack vectors low.
+However, some services are shared across all environments, and some method of access between the VPCs needs to be established.
+From time to time, we also need to perform admin tasks securely on databases or investigate why an EC2 instance is behaving abnormally.
+In such cases, one might want to login to servers in a specific VPC, so we need to maintain easy access to all of the active VPCs in the overall architecture while keeping the number of possible attack vectors low.

 Until recently, this could have been solved by: